-Based on the conviction that Harvard is a sum greater than its parts, the Freshman Dean’s Office sponsors a variety of activities, beginning during Opening Days and continuing throughout the year, designed to build community among the first-year class and highlight its rich diversity.
+Based on the conviction that Harvard is a sum greater than its parts, the Dean of Students Office sponsors a variety of activities, beginning during Opening Days and continuing throughout the year, designed to build community among the first-year class and highlight its rich diversity.

 All of these programs are designed to help first-year students get to know one another and build connections within and across multiple forms of diversity such as nationality, race, ethnicity, gender, sexual orientation, class, physical ability, and religion.
 If you have a suggestion for an event, please contact the Director for Community and Diversity Programs.